BSides-Aarhus/BSides-Aarhus-Association/articles_of_association.md

 The Board of Directors is responsible for the operation of the association between the general meetings and is elected by members at the annual meeting.
 The chairman must have been a member for a minumum of one year.

-The Board of Directors consists of minimum 5 members:
+The Board of Directors consists of 6 members:
 * Chairman
-* Accountant
+* Treasurer
 * 2 supplements for the above mentioned roles
-* Board members are elected for a two-year term, so that half of the Board of Directors members / supplements are up for election one year and the other half + 1 is up for election following year.
+* Board members are elected for a two-year term, so that half of the Board of Directors members / supplements are up for election one year and the other half is up for election following year.
 * Supplement members of the Board of Directors is elected each year.
-If a board member leaves the board of directors during the election period takes the place of the supplement and the board distributes the items between themselves again.
+If a board member leaves the board of directors during the election period the supplement takes the place and the board distributes the items between themselves again.

 During the term of office, a vote of confidence can only be decided upon on a extraordinary general meeting.
 After each ordinary general meeting, the board of directors constitutes itself internally.
 The general assembly outcome is signed by the chairman or, in the absence of the chairman, two members of the board.